 Why Women’s Bodies Fight Dieting

-When it comes to reducing body fat, women are fighting tens of thousands of years of evolution.
+When it comes to reducing body fat and dieting, women are fighting tens of thousands of years of evolution.

 Women Versus Men

 In general, when compared to the average male, women tend to be smaller, have less muscle mass and have smaller calorie requirements than men as they burn less.